-- Relaxing listening helps them unwind and fall asleep.
-Our Relax and remember MP3 reinforces messages around ending bedwetting while helping them drift off.
+Relaxing listening helps them unwind and fall asleep.
+Our Mindfulness MP3 recordings help reinforce messages around ending bedwetting while helping them drift off.

 It's the perfect time to start phasing out night diapers (nappies) too.
 If they use night diapers much longer, they may become 'diaper dependent', which is difficult to treat.
 Saying goodbye to night nappies, and hello to a Brolly Sheet in their favourite colour, is another step that builds confidence.